Heaviest objects in the Universe

 • Orbits and Kepler's Laws: To determine the mass of stars and binary systems, astronomers observe the motion of objects in orbit around them.
 Kepler's laws describe how objects move in these orbits and allow the mass of the central object to be calculated from their orbits and the gravitational force they experience.

-• Spectroscopy: Spectroscopy is a valuable tool for determining the chemical composition and physical properties of stars.
+• Spectroscopy: La spectroscopy It is a valuable tool for determining the chemical composition and physical properties of stars.
 By analyzing the light emitted by a star, astronomers can determine its temperature, composition, and luminosity.
-These data are essential to estimate its mass.
+This data is critical for estimating its mass, which in turn relates to the study of types of stars.

 • Observations of gravitational effects: Through precise observations, astronomers can detect gravitational effects, such as gravitational lensing, that reveal the mass of distant objects.
 These phenomena are caused by the curvature of space-time due to the mass of an object, such as a galaxy, which distorts the light from objects behind it.